 ii.
 Members of the CIRC who are co-investigators or persons with a material personal financial interest in any entity named in an individual’s disclosure shall recuse themselves from reviewing the disclosure.

 iii.
-The RECO’s responsibilities include, but may not be limited to:
+The ORIE’s responsibilities include, but may not be limited to:

 - Completing preliminary assessments of the financial disclosures to determine whether further review is required, in accordance with CIRC processes;